 A Living History

 The presence of yak tityu tityu yak tiłhini Northern Chumash (ytt) in the area of San Luis Obispo County and Region date to time immemorial with evidence of our families living here for thousands of years.
 We have an unbroken chain of inhabiting this one region and we remain standing in this defined place.
 Despite the introduction of European diseases, the inhumane ideologies of the Spanish mission system, the Mexican conquest and American colonization- all forces that contributed to the near decimation of our Tribe- we survived and we remain resilient.
 Through all these challenges and attempts at direct and indirect genocide of our people, we never lost our connections to each other and to our homeland.
 Our homeland was taken from us through confiscation without our agreement, consideration, or compensation.
 Our language and culture were outlawed and our basic human rights were disregarded and dismantled.
-Nevertheless, we are still standing in our defined place.
 In spite of disproportionate odds against us, the ytt Northern Chumash culture survives.

 It is our responsibility to preserve and pass on our cultural traditions to future generations so as to ensure the well-being of our families and our Tribe.
 This includes our understanding that protecting the land is the same as protecting ourselves.
 The health of the sky, the land, and all waters is the same as our own health.
 We recognize that this health and well-being is needed by all people, and we hope all people will join us in respecting our homeland.

 Currently our Tribe has status as an Acknowledged Tribe by the California Native American Heritage Commission.
 This is not the same as Federal Recognition, which would allow us to have a greater voice on some very important issues.
 Regardless, we never quit working to protect our culture, traditions and cultural landscapes.